Liam76900/monte-carlo-simulation/README.md

 - GARCH(1,1) model fit to historical returns, estimating day-by-day volatility instead of assuming it's constant
 - 10-day forward volatility forecast
-- Direct comparison against the GBM model's constant sigma, quantifying how much the constant-volatility assumption misses
+- Direct comparison against the GBM model's constant sigma, comparing how much they differ and the downsides of using constant volatility

 ### Visualisations